loader-logo

 • Kick off with a Shocking Fact or Statistic: Share a surprising piece of information that supports your argument and grabs immediate attention.
 For example, “Recent studies reveal that an alarming 70% of young adults experience social media-induced anxiety.

-GCSE Speech in Front of the Class
+Speech in Front of the Class - language techniques gcse

 Tailoring the Opening to GCSE Criteria